inet-framework/inet-showcases/docs/visualizer/networkpathactivity/index.md

 For this network, the visualizer's type is `IntegratedVisualizer`.
 Network path visualization is filtered to display only ping traffic.
 The video stream packets are not visualized by network path activity visualizer.
-We adjust the `fadeOutMode` and the `fadeOutTime` parameters, so network path activity arrow does not fade out completely before the next ping packet arrives.
+The `fadeOutMode` and `fadeOutTime` parameters have been adjusted so that the network path activity arrow does not fade out completely before the next ping packet arrives.